-Kathleen Daniels is a California Real Estate Broker, specializing in probate real estate sales.
-She is a Certified Probate Real Estate Specialist and certified in Professional Fiduciary Management for Trustees.
+Kathleen Daniels is a California Real Estate Broker, specializing in probate and trust real estate sales.
+She was contacted by the successor trustee of her sister’s trust.
+Kathleen is a Certified Probate Real Estate Specialist and certified in Professional Fiduciary Management for Trustees.

 Successor Trustee Seeks Help From Real Estate Attorney

 While working in her office the phone rang.
 Kathleen answered the call.
 It is her standard practice to answer all calls unless she is with a client, driving, or otherwise unable to answer a call.
 The call was from a local real estate attorney.
 The conversation unfolded as follows:

 Kathleen: Of course.
 What’s up – how can I help?

 Attorney: Do you explain and go over all of the listing paperwork and disclosures with your clients?

 Kathleen: Yes.
 Not only does everyone need to know what they are signing before they sign it, but I am also required by law as part of my fiduciary duties to explain all documents before asking clients to sign them.
 I confirm what I have explained makes sense and ask if they have any questions before clients sign any documents.

 Note: Kathleen thought this was an odd question because she knows the attorney, they have worked together, and the attorney knows how she conducts her business.
 It is among the many reasons why the attorney refers clients to her.

 Attorney: I am sitting here in my office with a client.
 She is the successor trustee of her sister’s trust.
 She has interviewed seven (7) real estate agents and was not impressed with any of them.

 The agent she thought she would hire sent her everything online without any explanation of any of the documents.
 She was told, that is just the way it is done.
 Just sign the documents.